Kadell Thomas: College career

 In 2014, Thomas attended Cloud County Community College, playing for the men's soccer team, where he recorded two goals and five assists in 19 appearances.

 In 2016, he attended Broward College, recording eight goals and four assists in six appearances, earning second team all-star honours.

 In 2017, he was set to transfer to California State University, Fullerton to play for the Cal State Fullerton Titans, but did not eventually join.

 In 2022, he began attending Humber College, where he will play for the men's soccer team.
+On September 17, 2022, he scored his first goal for Humber against St. Clair College.
+On October 5, he scored a hat-trick against the Conestoga Condors.
+He finished second on the team with nine goals in 2022, being named an OCAA First Team All-Star.

 Club career

 He made his senior debut with Sigma FC in League1 Ontario in 2014.
 In 2017, Thomas scored a career-high seventeen goals in eighteen appearances, tied for second among league top scorers, and was subsequently named to the league First All-Star Team.
 In 2018, Thomas made fourteen league appearances, scoring four goals and added another four goals in three playoff appearances.
 He was subsequently named to the league First All-Star Team for the second year in a row.

 On March 2, 2019, Thomas signed his first professional contract with Canadian Premier League side Forge FC, joining former coach Bobby Smyrniotis.
-On April 27, 2019, Thomas made his professional debut as a substitute in the inaugural match of the Canadian Premier League and scored the first goal in Forge FC history in the 78th minute.
+On April 27, 2019, Thomas made his professional debut as a substitute in the CPL inaugural match and scored the first goal in Forge FC history in the 78th minute.
 Later in 2019, he suffered a head injury during a collision, requiring oral surgery, which caused him to miss much of the remainder of the season, returning in the league final.

 In 2021, he returned to Sigma FC.

+In 2023, he began playing with North Mississauga SC, before returning to Sigma FC during the season.